insaneinthemembrane/Insanecoin-v2/README.md

 ----

-# Destroying a Trumpinsane Bounty Pot #
+# Trumpinsane Bounty Pot #

-<p>The Bounty Pot which was sent by me to <a href="http://109.169.57.125:3001/address/THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj" target="_blank">THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj</a> serves no purpose now, and it is not one persons property.
-It should also be destroyed for security reasons, or the risk of it being used to claim free insane.
-Again it should be sent here:</p>
+<p>The Bounty Pot sent by me to <a href="http://109.169.57.125:3001/address/THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj" target="_blank">THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj</a> is destroyed.
+Other coins returned to <a href="http://109.169.57.125:3001/address/THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj" target="_blank">THNHFC6SxHw6ngjcmBNxCy4an2P7D4hXEj</a> will aso be destroyed after they have confirmed and the transaction checked.:</p>

 <p><a href="http://109.169.57.125:3001/address/TBurntrumpinsaneCoinSwapDeadZMtQWg" target="_blank">TBurntrumpinsaneCoinSwapDeadZMtQWg</a></p>

-<p>at the moment 1 person has at least 16 million of 21 million Trumpinsane, and more than half of those are being staked.
-The network is slowing down considerably due to that.</p>

-<p><strong>Edit.
-I am assured the staking issues were a mistake and have now been rectified.</strong></p>
-<p><strong>Update.
-About 15 or 16 million trumpinsane found their way to the burn address.</strong></p>

 <p><strong>NB.
 Check on <a href="http://insanecoin.com" target="_blank">insanecoin.com</a>, and at <a href="https://bitcointalk.org/index.php?topic=1625942.0" target="_blank">the bitcointalk insane thread</a> to make sure you send to  the correct admin address.
 Do not send directly to the burn address.</strong></p>